brandontlocke/neatline-msudh-workshop/readme.md

 ### Adding Content to Omeka
 1. Log in to the Omeka account at [projects.leadr.msu.edu/msudh-neatline/admin](http://projects.leadr.msu.edu/msudh-neatline/admin)
+2. See below for a list of MSU buildings you can add as an Omeka item.
-2. Add an item to Omeka.
+2. Add an item in Omeka.
 Click on 'Items' on the left, then 'Add an Item.'
 Fill out the metadata in the 'Dublin Core' tab and make sure to upload at least one file in the 'Files' tag.
-See below for a list of MSU buildings you can add.

 | Bldg No. | Building Name                                 | Built | Demo | Location                                                                                          | Source                                                                      |